You've got more than a thousand posts on this site. Why haven't I heard about it until now?

 Because while my insecurities don't stop me from writing, they stop me from seriously promoting the story online.
 Glad you found me nonetheless, and welcome!

 Ahhh!
 There are a zillion unfamiliar names and dates and places in the text... is there a reference?

 No worries!
-Yes!
-The Millennipedia aka M'Pedia.
+For Fifth Millennium (Chevenga et al.) there's the Millennipedia aka M'Pedia.
 I should mention here that I put it together at the behest and with the help of my dear friend Melissa Gold.
 It has dictionaries for the story languages, characters (including pics of a few), place names, date and time systems, etc.

 The M’pedia is a work perpetually under construction.
 If you feel there's something that isn't there but should be, please say so in comments or via email.)

 If you find something obscure in I, Alexander on the other hand, Google it.
 I have written on the assumption that readers can and will do that.
 This is one of the delightful pros of writing a historical piece.